JeromeGill/RAG-portfolio-project/README.md

 Once that has completed, you can experiment with the documentRAG chatbot from the CLI by following the instructions in the [documentRAG readme](documentRAG/README.md)

+# Running the Django backend

+From the root cd into the django subdirectory `cd django`

+Here you can run the tests with `./manage.py test`

+Or boot up the server with `./manage.py runserver`

+With the server running on port 8000, you'll be able to make a request to the chatbot with curl

+`curl -d '{"question":"Your question...."}' -H "Content-Type: application/json" -X POST http://localhost:8000/api`

+If this has worked, you should see the response `"Question submitted successfully"`

 # Architecture

 ## High level